 The publication of Nancy Pearcey’s book, Total Truth: Liberating Christianity From Its Cultural Captivity sent shockwaves throughout the evangelical world and helped equip a new generation of apologists.
 Total Truth confronted the notion that scientific knowledge and moral knowledge are separated into two domains.
 The lower story includes objective truths that are public and valid for all people.
 This is the realm of empirical science.
-These truths are true and verifiable.
-The upper story includes the realm of moral knowledge which is private, relative, and subjective.
+These truths are fact and verifiable.
+The upper story includes the realm of moral knowledge, which is private, relative, and subjective.
 Hence, the so-called unified concept of truth was obliterated and separated into two domains.

 Pearcey’s subsequent works, Saving Leonardo: A Call to Resist the Secular Assault on Mind, Morals, and Meaning and Finding Truth: 5 Principles for Unmasking Atheism, Secularism, and Other God Substitutes have also left an indelible mark on the church and culture at large.
 The impact of these books on me personally, cannot be overstated.
 My suspicion is that many people would concur.

 Readers familiar with Pearcey will quickly see the influence of Francis Schaeffer on her thought.
-It was Schaeffer who originally exposed the so-called “fact/value” split which has created a fracture epistemology that continues to be propagated today.
+It was Schaeffer who originally exposed the so-called “fact/value” split which has created a fractured epistemology that continues to be propagated today.

-Pearcey shows the practical outgrowth of this fragmented worldview (or the two-story worldview) by pointing to several contemporary culture matters including abortion, euthanasia, “same-sex marriage,” and transgenderism.
+Pearcey shows the practical outgrowth of this fragmented worldview (or the two-story worldview) by pointing to several contemporary culture matters including abortion, euthanasia, “same-sex marriage”, and transgenderism.
 She helps readers understand how these various worldviews have been smuggled into our culture and links each of them to the two-story dichotomy.

 Readers will be encouraged and challenged to walk through the argument of Love Thy Body and will be better equipped to not only contend with culture but also reach out to people who have been deceived by a pagan worldview.